psipred/cgdms/README.md

 It takes ~36 hours on a GPU to run a simulation of this length, or ~10 ms per time step.
 * `-t`, `-c`, `-st`, `-ts` can be used to change the thermostat temperature, thermostat coupling constant, starting temperature and integrator time step respectively.

-### Scoring a structure
+### Calculating the energy

-Score a protein structure in the learned potential:
+Calculate the energy of a protein structure in the learned potential:

 ```bash
 cgdms score -i 1CRN.txt